NSS-SE-Jumpstart/curriculum/projects/clothesline/clothesline.md

 Your task is to "read" the words from the file into your Python program.
 However, since this is a challenge, we're going to ask you to figure out how to do that.
 You might want to begin your search here: https://pythonspot.com/read-file/

-Once your feel ready, modify the `pick_secret_word` function to open the `easy_words.txt` file, read the words into a list and choose a random secret word from the list.
+Once you feel ready, modify the `pick_secret_word` function to open the `easy_words.txt` file, read the words into a list and choose a random secret word from the list.

 > **NOTE:** Remember, your instructors are here to help you, but we want you to give it a try on your own first.